 - Specialization courses (15 cr.)

-- Dissertation Writing courses (5 cr. per term for a minimum of four terms; taken continuously until completion)
+- Doctoral capstone writing courses (5 cr. per term for a minimum of four terms; taken continuously until completion)

 View the COMPLETE CURRICULUM PLAN.

 Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.

 Please refer to Walden’s catalog for more information about degree requirements.

 This sequence represents the minimum time to completion.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 1-866-492-5336.